chasewnelson/trevolver/README.md

 ## <a name="troubleshooting"></a>Troubleshooting

-If you have questions about **trevolver**, please click on the <a target="_blank" href="https://github.com/chasewnelson/trevolver/issues">Issues</a> tab at the top of this page and begin a new thread, so that others might benefit from the discussion.
+If you have questions about **Trevolver**, please click on the <a target="_blank" href="https://github.com/chasewnelson/trevolver/issues">Issues</a> tab at the top of this page and begin a new thread, so that others might benefit from the discussion.

 * **Simulating a single sequence.** It is entirely possible to simulate the evolution of a single sequence.
 Simply provide a tree with only one taxon and branch length.
 For example, to simulate the evolution of a single sequence named "my_creature" for 1 million generations, the tree file would contain, simply, `(my_creature:1000000);`.
 Provide a scaling factor (`--branch_unit`) of 1, and you're good to go: